 Cattle Depot Artist Village, 63 Ma Tau Kok Road, To Kwa Wan | (+852) 2364 2959

-Only open on weekends, this gallery that also doubles as a studio and workshop space is run by an artistic couple who share a love of graphic design and illustrations.
-The work they exhibit usually carries a humorous tone, and they also invite jewellery artists and tea masters to share their craft, share poetry and literature readings, film screenings and public art talks, making it a true space of acceptance and art.
+Only open on weekends, this gallery that also doubles as a studio and workshop space is run by an artistic couple who share a love for graphic design and illustrations.
+The work they exhibit usually carries a humorous tone, and they also invite jewellery artists and tea masters to share their craft, share poetry and literature readings, film screenings, and public art talks, making it a true space of acceptance and art.

-Swing A Cat, Rear Shop, G/F 241 To Kwa Wan Road, To Kwa Wan | (+852) 9378 861
+Swing A Cat, Rear Shop, 241 To Kwa Wan Road, To Kwa Wan | (+852) 9378 861

-HeySoNuts, Shop 3, G/F, 149 Pak Tai Street, To Kwa Wan | (+852) 2687 1428
+HeySoNuts, Shop 3, 149 Pak Tai Street, To Kwa Wan | (+852) 2687 1428

-Not only does the café serve great coffee, but they also have cute baked treats.
+Not only does the café serve great coffee, but they also have bagels and cute baked treats.
 From the bar and seating area to the storefront, everywhere is an Instagrammable spot, so make sure to come with a friend to help with all of your model pictures!

 On The Hill Coffee Bar, Shop 2, Basement, Po Fai Building, 435–439 Chatham Road North, To Kwa Wan | (+852) 9841 482

-Chorland Cookfood Stall, Shop 2 & 4, G/F, 187 Ma Tau Wai Road, To Kwa Wan | (+852) 2515 1500
+Chorland Cookfood Stall, Shop 2 & 4, 187 Ma Tau Wai Road, To Kwa Wan | (+852) 2515 1500

-Yue Min Fong, G/F, 6 San Shan Road, To Kwa Wan | (+852) 2760 1872
+Yue Min Fong, 6 San Shan Road, To Kwa Wan | (+852) 2760 1872